AbhinavMV/DSA/README.md

 # Day counting stopped ,now this would be tracker for all ques i do

 ##### Longest substring without Repeating characters - instead of storing each character count better method would be to store index and to check that index lies between left and right pointers

+##### Longest substring with at least k repeating characters - tried 2 methods now trying to understand the sliding window approach, for D&C - take char which are less than k and then partition string based on this.